pmcgoohan/targeting-zero-mev/content-layer.md

 Within that latency window all transactions are randomized so that they are statistically simultaneous.
 This means that on average one transaction is no more or less likely to have priority over any other in the chunk.
 In any individual chunk they are, but statistically they are not.
 Also, in one block there are many chunks and time order _is_ preserved between chunks.

-It is important to note that we are not losing information here.
-The true information about when each transaction was initiated is unknowable within the latency window.
+It is important to understand that we are not losing information here.
 It is impossible to tell whether Alice in Melbourne sent her order before Bob in New York.
 Even if we could order by arrival time the way that a centralized authority like Nasdaq does, that does not represent the reality of when those transactions were initiated, just how close the originators are to the exchange.

+Let us define the latency width of a network as the latency between the two most widely spaced nodes in that network.
+We can prove that the true information about when any given transaction was initiated is unknowable within the latency width in an idealized case (see [https://github.com/pmcgoohan/alex-latency-width](https://github.com/pmcgoohan/alex-latency-width)).
+Our method approximates the idealized case such that it tends towards being optimal.

 The result is to randomize order where the true order is statistically uncertain, and to preserve order where we are statistically sure of it.
 Because the pickers change each cycle and are distributed globally there is no centralized exchange to position yourself close to.